Brought to you jointly by The Foundation for Prevention and Dr. Irving A. Cohen

 Is Prediabetes Dangerous?

 Recovery from prediabetes can be done through the right dietary changes.
 These are described in Dr. Cohen's book Diabetes Recovery.
-The dietary plan Dr Cohen developed for people with type 2 diabetes is even easier with prediabetes, since prediabetics should not already be on diabetic medication.
+The dietary plan Dr Cohen developed for people with type 2 diabetes is simpler for those with prediabetes, because they usually are not not already be on diabetic medication.